 CRWR 290.
 Honors Independent Study in Creative Writing (3-4 hrs) Advanced independent study under the guidance of a faculty advisor.
-Open to juniors and seniors with a 3.5 G.P.A. in creative writing, subject to the approval of the chair of the department.
+Open to juniors and seniors with a 3.5 G.P.A. in creative writing, subject to the approval of the program director.
 Honors Independent Study may be taken for a maximum of two courses.